aronzvi/tally-playwright-e2e-poc/README.md

 - Interaction is done by opening the extension's id/popup.html in its own page.

 ## Tests
-All tests use the tally Ho extension located at dist/chrome
+All tests use the tally Ho extension located at dist/chrome.
+This is the output directory when building the extension The playwright test files are all located under the e2e-tests directory

 1. Connect and disconnect from a dApp.
 Imports a recovery phrase and connects and disconnects from a dapp.
-The test file is available at tests/dapp-connect.spec.ts
+**file:** dapp-connect.spec.ts

 2. Create wallet.
 Creates a wallet and verifies the seed.
-The test file is available at tests/create-wallet.spec.ts
+**file:** create-wallet.spec.ts

 3. Remove wallet.
 Removes a wallet (after creating it).
-The test file is available at tests/remove-wallet.spec.ts

-4. Fail.
-A test that explicitly throws an exception in order for a trace to be generated.
-The test file is available at tests/fail.spec.ts
+**file:** remove-wallet.spec.ts

 ## Trace files of failing tests
 The trace of our failing tests is available in the test-results folder.